kshashankrao/AutoEncoder-using-Keras/README.md

-# Simple-AutoEncoder-using-Keras
+# AutoEncoder-using-Keras
-Simple AutoEncoder using Keras.
-It contains 2 fully connected layers
+AutoEncoder using Keras.